mongodb/specifications/source/client-side-encryption/tests/README.rst

 Corpus Test
 ===========

 The corpus test exhaustively enumerates all ways to encrypt all BSON value types.
-Note, the test data includes BSON binary subtype 4 (or standard UUID).
+Note, the test data includes BSON binary subtype 4 (or standard UUID), which MUST be decoded and encoded as subtype 4.
 Run the test as follows.

 1. Create a MongoClient without encryption enabled (referred to as ``client``).